 - Spray or apply anti-mildew to the basement floors and walls to discourage mold.

-Don’t wait until parts of Toledo, OH, go underwater or for a burst pipe to compel you to take action.
+Don’t wait until parts of Cleveland, OH, go underwater or for a burst pipe to compel you to take action.
 Schedule a free basement waterproofing inspection and discover how you can lock out moisture and stop basement flooding.